Home | Newsletter | Events & Meetings | Contact

 Agenda includes:

-- Short PPT Presentation by John Mack - Review of recent Newtown area news/issues followed by discussion.
+Short PPT Presentation by John Mack - Review of recent Newtown area news/issues followed by discussion.
 Topics include:

-RSVP to let me know if you are interested in attending this Zoom meeting.
+Fill out the RSVP form to let me know if you are interested in attending this Zoom meeting.
 It will take only 1 minute to complete.
 Also, let me know other issues that should be discussed at this meeting.
 Upon completion of this form you will have access to the login information.
 If you cannot attend or miss the meeting, I will send you links to the presentation and discussion.
 Just fill out the form so I know where to send the information.

 This is not an official Newtown Township meeting.
 It is hosted by Newtown Supervisor John Mack to learn more about issues of concern to Newtown Township residents and to share ideas on important issues.